 A commissioned work for a contemporary Shanghainese bar and restaurant.
 This will be a 10 metre wide mural painted above the dining area and depicts a group of trendy diners partying with their dumplings and cocktails.

-A fun editorial piece about travel blogging and the rise of instagram celebrity set in the Italian Riviera.
+A fun editorial piece about travel blogging and the rise of instagram celebrity set in the glorious Greek islands.
 It’s all about the choc mint gelato!

 One of a series of ‘Inspiring Women’ for the Inktober Feminists 2018 challenge.
 My idea was to depict each woman clothed in the iconic graphic designs of her era.
 Here is Betty Friedan, author of The Feminist Mystique and instigator of the second wave of American Feminism.
 Her dress is filled with a 1960s home decor print, and she’s pictured with one of her most famously provocative quotes.
 Amen to that, sister!